Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 Protocol 7.00 over USB bulk transport or USB Mass Storage or USB Mass Storage commands.

-See Protocol 7.00 – Serial and USB protocol used by post fx-9860G calculators and USB Mass Storage (UMS) and proprietary extensions for fx-CG calculators for more information.
+See Protocol 7.00 – Serial and USB protocol used by post fx-9860G calculators and USB Mass Storage (UMS) for more information.

 CAHUTE_LINK_PROTOCOL_USB_SEVEN_OHP¶